Physics (Ph.D.)

 Ph.D.
 Qualifying Examination: This will normally be taken after the student has completed approximately one year of graduate course work.
 Its purpose is to investigate the student’s knowledge of physics and capacity for creative thought.
 This is a written examination.
 The student must submit a Plan of Work prior to taking this examination.

-Physics Colloquium (PHY 8995): It is required that all full-time graduate students register for and attend the Departmental Physics Colloquium each semester they are in residence.
+Physics Colloquium (PHY 8995): It is recommended that all full-time graduate students register for and attend the Departmental Physics Colloquium each semester they are in residence.

 Dissertation: An approved dissertation is required.
-The thirty credit dissertation registration requirement is fulfilled by registering for the courses PHY 9991, PHY 9992, PHY 9993, and PHY 9994 (Doctoral Dissertation Research and Direction I, II, III, and IV, respectively), in consecutive academic year semesters.
+The 18 credit dissertation registration requirement is fulfilled by registering for the courses PHY 9991 and PHY 9992 (Doctoral Dissertation Research and Direction I and II, respectively), in consecutive academic year semesters.

 Academic Scholarship: All course work must be completed in accordance with the regulations of the Graduate School and the College of Liberal Arts and Sciences.